Kawai-Senpai/Py-FlightMatrix-Bridge/README.md

 - Collision detection status `(True/False, LocationX, LocationY, LocationZ)` in *centimeters*
 - Timestamp in *milliseconds*

-Location and orientation data are w.r.t. the world  coordinate system (World Frame).
-The orientation values are local to the drone's frame of reference and are in the order of roll, pitch, and yaw (X, Y, Z).

 ### Movement Command Management

 Movement commands are written to shared memory using `send_movement_command`.
 These commands include the position and orientation of the system and are stored as six floating-point values.